These essential businesses can stay open during Washington's stay-at-home order

-Washington Gov. Jay Inslee issued a "stay-at-home" mandate in the state's effort to curb the outbreak of coronavirus.
+SEATTLE — Washington Gov. Jay Inslee issued a "stay-at-home" mandate in the state's effort to curb the outbreak of coronavirus (COVID-19).
 The order allows only "essential businesses" to remain open to the public.

 What is an essential business?
-The state classifies grocery stores, pharmacies, doctor's offices, to-go restaurants, gas stations, childcare, pot shops and many more to be "essential."
+The state classifies grocery stores, pharmacies, doctors offices, to-go restaurants, gas stations, childcare, marijuana dispensaries and many more to be "essential."

 The state posted a full list on its website.